 - dee Hobsbawn-Smith grew up in a gypsy Air Force family.
 Her award-winning journalism, poetry, essays and fiction have appeared in books, newspapers, magazines, anthologies and literary journals in Canada, the USA and elsewhere.
 Her restaurant, Foodsmith, was a leader in Calgary’s emerging locavore scene between 1992 and 1994, where she served for many years as a chef, educator, journalist and culinary expert.

 In 2014, Hagios Press published her first poetry collection, Wildness Rushing In.
 Her short story collection, What Can't Be Undone, will be published in 2015 by Thistledown Press.
+Her essay collection, Bread & Water, came 2nd in the SWG's 2014 J. V. Hicks Long Manuscript Award.

 She has two sons, both talented professional cooks.
 A dedicated local foods advocate, dee was a member of Slow Food Calgary’s steering committee for ten years, including three years as its leader, and she attended Slow Food’s 2008 Terra Madre conference in Torino, Italy as an Alberta delegate.
 In 2011, she co-founded Slow Food Saskatoon, and currently serves as its leader.